Kingsbury, Keim out as Cardinals undergo franchise makeover | Times Leader

 “I wished it could have worked out better for him,” Bidwill said.
 “Because in terms of putting in the effort, he’s a guy who deserved to have the outcome we were all expecting.”

 The 50-year-old Keim also received a contract extension last season.
 He’s been with the Cardinals since 1999 and served as the team’s general manager since 2013.
-He , but the team didn’t elaborate on the reason.
+He took a medical leave of absence in December, but the team didn’t elaborate on the reason.

 Now Bidwill begins the process of looking for a new coach and general manager.
 The job could be attractive to candidates: The Cardinals already have a long-term quarterback and also possess the No. 3 overall pick in the upcoming draft.